Year Up students on cusp of completing ‘life-changing’ experience

 And their combined household income will now be north of $150,000 per year.

-“We had a different type of motivation than most of the people in our cohort,” said Taylor.
+“We had a different type of motivation than most of the people in our cohort,” Taylor said.
 “We were living with our parents and wanted more in our lives than fast food and Walmart.
 If Year Up delivered everything it said, it would be a blessing.
 And it would be stupid for us to throw it all away.”

 “Year Up levels the playing field, regardless of your background, if you suck it up and do the work,” Shackelford added.
 “We both worked during the program.
 That was a challenge.
 We have a kid, go to school all day, and then go to another job.
 We’ve been tired all the time, but we survived because there’s something driving us that was a bit different.”

-“I have a tremendous amount of respect for Ronald and Taylor,” said Year Up Executive Director A. Hassan Charles.
+“I have a tremendous amount of respect for Ronald and Taylor,” Year Up of Greater Philadelphia Executive Director A. Hassan Charles said.
 “This is a program where you’ll get out what you put in.
 What I really, really love is the accountability aspect.
 The concept of the contract is the game changer.
 You sign a contract to follow certain behaviors that will make you successful in the workplace.
 Those who accept that and put in the most time and effort usually get the most reward.
 Those who make excuses and have explanations for why they couldn’t or didn’t are the ones who struggle.”

 But Charles is quick to point out that while the DBT is focusing this story on Ronald and Taylor, they’re not alone in their class as being successful.